 During development of the above services, it has been identified that there is a need to apply technical improvements and enhancements (e.g. support the missed requirement in the previous releases, improve the signaling and processing efficiency, increase the flexibility, enhance the reliability, improve specification clarity, etc.), e.g., in the following areas:

-- The handling of packet filters provided to the UE by SMF
+- Completion of the specified text for:

-- Completion of QoS flow binding.
+a.
+The handling of packet filters provided to the UE by SMF for the default QoS flow

-- Usage monitoring with monitoring time
+b.
+QoS flow binding, to cover interaction with the UPF and UE, and for EPC interworking scenarios, bearer binding

-- QoS mapping for the support of GERAN/UTRAN access by SMF+PGW-C
+c.
+Wireless and wireline convergence, to complete feature limitation for functionality previously specified, e.g. specification of the DDN_DELIVERY_STATUS_CANCELLATION

-- Signalling flow for SM Policy Control
+- Specification of Usage monitoring with monitoring time when only one threshold is provided.

-- Update the annex for wireless and wireline convergence
+- Specification of the QoS mapping for Rel-99 QoS parameters and the EPS ones for the support of GERAN/UTRAN access by SMF+PGW-C

-- Handling of RAN/NAS release cause values
+- Specification of the handling of RAN/NAS release cause values by the P-CSCF.

 - Corrections and/or updates to session management policy control missed in the previous 3GPP Releases, which are not covered by the other dedicated Rel-18 work items